Deploying Active Directory Federation Services in Azure

 - Click on add

 - Provide details for probe a.
 Name: Probe name b.
-Protocol: TCP c.
-Port: 443 (HTTPS) d.
-Interval: 5 (default value) – this is the interval at which ILB will probe the machines in the backend pool e.
+Protocol: HTTP c.
+Port: 80 (HTTP) d.
+Path: /adfs/probe e.
+Interval: 5 (default value) – this is the interval at which ILB will probe the machines in the backend pool f.
 Unhealthy threshold limit: 2 (default value) – this is the threshold of consecutive probe failures after which ILB will declare a machine in the backend pool non-responsive and stop sending traffic to it.

 6.4.
 Create load balancing rules